Sybil Moseley Bingham: Personal life and legacy

 Sybil Moseley married Hiram Bingham in 1819; they had met a few weeks before, and boarded a ship for Hawaii twelve days later.
 Samuel F. B. Morse painted a portrait of the newlyweds before they left New England.
 Sybil Moseley Bingham and her husband returned to New England in 1841; she was ill with tuberculosis, and died in 1848, in Easthampton, Massachusetts.

-The Binghams had seven children, all born in the Hawaiian Islands, beginning with Sophia Bingham, the first American missionary child born on Oahu.
+The Binghams had seven children, all born in the Hawaiian Islands, beginning with Sophia Bingham, the first female American missionary child born on Oahu.
 Another daughter, Lydia Bingham Coan, wrote a biography of Sybil Moseley Bingham, published in 1895.
 Two sons died in infancy, in 1823 and 1825; Hiram Bingham II was the only surviving son.
 Her grandson Hiram Bingham III was an explorer in South America, a Senator, and Governor of Connecticut.
 Her grandson Edwin Lincoln Moseley was a naturalist.
 Her great-grandson Hiram Bingham IV was an American diplomat; another great-grandson, Jonathan Brewster Bingham, was a Congressman.
 Living descendants of Sybil Moseley Bingham include musician Sam Endicott.